Margarete Hoenerbach

-Margarete Hoenerbach (September 19, 1848 Cologne -Deutz; † 1924 in Berlin) was a German painter, graphic artist, medalist, and sculptor.
+Margarete Hoenerbach (Deutz, Cologne, 19 September 1848 – Berlin, 1924) was a German painter, graphic artist, medallist, and sculptor.

 Life

 Margarete Hoenerbach trained privately with Otto Rethel and Alfred Hertel in Düsseldorf and settled in Berlin after stays in Paris and Italy.
 She initially devoted herself to portrait, still life, and landscape painting.

-In 1868 the drawing and painting school of the Verein der Berliner Künstlerinnen was founded as the first public institution where women received basic and systematic artistic training in art.
+In 1868, the drawing and painting school of the Verein der Berliner Künstlerinnen was founded as the first public institution where women received basic and systematic training in art.
 Women were not admitted to the art academy until 1919.
-In 1891, the association and the drawing and painting school established themselves as permanent institutions within the Berlin art scene with generous subsidies from the Prussian Ministry of Education.
+In 1891, the association and the school established themselves as permanent institutions within the Berlin art scene with generous subsidies from the Prussian Ministry of Education.
 The Secessionists Philipp Franck, Hans Baluschek, Ludwig Dettmann, Martin Brandenburg, Ulrich Hübner, George Mosson, and Franz Skarbina was connected to the artists' association as a teacher at the drawing and painting school and as an honorary member.